 A few complications may develop due to explosive diarrhea.

 A common complication is dehydration, which occurs because the body cannot readily replace the fluids and electrolytes lost through diarrhea.
 It is important that a person keeps taking in fluids throughout their illness.

 Another complication of diarrhea is malabsorption, which involves the body failing to take in sufficient nutrients from food.
 Malabsorption can also result from some conditions that cause diarrhea, including infections and food allergies.

 Some people experience diarrhea for longer periods.
-When diarrhea lasts for 4 or more weeks, the medical community considers it to be chronic.
+When diarrhea lasts for

 Most cases of explosive diarrhea are short-lived, and many people require no medical treatment.